 Arrive at Beijing's airport where you are greeted by your guide, and drive about an hour to your hotel.
 After a short rest, enjoy a walking tour of Tian'anmen Square and the buildings in the area including National Museum of China, Tian'anmen Tower, Great Hall of the People, Chairman Mao Memorial Hall, and the Monument to the People's Heroes.

 Start out early this morning the day starts with an hour long Taichi lesson in the hotel courtyard.
 After breakfast head out to the magnificent Forbidden City.
 The Forbidden City bears the legacy of housing the emperors of the Ming and Qing Dynasties starting in 1420.
-After exploring this unique site, we drive to Hutong area to find a hidden Yunnan Restaurant near the Bell Tower.
+After exploring this unique site, drive to Hutong area to find a hidden Yunnan Restaurant near the Bell Tower.

 Enjoy dinner this evening at Dadong Roasted Duck restaurant for the chance to try the renowned culinary delight, Peking duck.